Finding the Right Kettlebell Handle Smoothness

 Please note that while the picture features the handle of a steel competition kettlebell, and the smoothness of such a kettlebell could be an issue for some people, there is a specific reason for it in this circumstance.

 Competition kettlebells are designed for high rep sets and must be adaptable for a range of competitors.
 The “raw” surface (it has no coating at all) is necessary to provide this flexibility.
+The handle on Paradigm Pro® Elite Competition Kettlebells is designed to absorb magnesium chalk quickly with no pre-sanding or prepping, and to hold chalk longer than other competition bells on the market.
+This is achieved by means of a proprietary process that creates a more porous steel on the handle.

 Is Your Kettlebell Handle Too Gritty?